min2ha/ukwa-site/content/target/39680/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Respect: Where Do I Come From?
-Memories of World War One

 Project using existing materials - newspaper articles, diary extracts and photographs - as well as published works, to devise a Theatre in Education interactive performance for schools in Salford.